bcbrown/bookreviews/2017/README.md

 about what it means to see and not see one's surroundings in urban living.
 It's a murder mystery in a world of two cities, physically superimposed on each other, but requiring a trip through Customs to pass from one to the other.
-When someone asks me what the best book I read in 2017 was, this is often my answer.
+When someone asks me what was the best book I read in 2017, this is often my answer.
 Somewhere between magical realism, science fiction, and social critique.

 ### Effective Python
 Not much new, but a very good overview of good practices in Python for intermediate programmers looking to get started with more advanced techniques.
-If you use Python at work and don't know what a "dunder method" is, I highly recommend reading this.
+If you use Python at work, don't know what a "dunder method" is, and want to improve your Python knowledge, I highly recommend reading this.

 ### The Sun Also Rises, Ernest Hemingway
 It took some time to get going, but by the end it was captivating.